dannydb/dannydb.github.io/index.md

 *   Oversaw visual design and front-end development of LasVegasSun.com and its mobile counterpart
-*   Created alternative Javascript-driven interfaces for key Flash-based site elements to improve iPad user experience
-*   Collaborated with back-end development group to create new site functionality and improve site performance
 *   Contributed to visual design and front-end development of LasVegasWeekly.com and 702.tv
 *   Developed user interface prototype for Las Vegas Weekly’s iPhone app